-The lease agreement for T3Labs' research facility, further described in Note 11, was amended in September 2021.
+The lease agreement for T3Labs' research facility, further described in Note 6, was amended in September 2021.
 This amendment incorporated a loan agreement under which the lessor provided a \$1.2 million credit facility to the Organization for the purpose of financing specified equipment and leasehold improvements.
 The Organization is required to submit documentation of such expenditures to the lessor for reimbursement.
-As of June 30, 2022, \$598,770 of equipment and leasehold improvements had been requested and approved for such financing.
+As of June 30, 2023, \$966,250 of equipment and leasehold improvements had been requested and approved for such financing.

-Although the full balance of the credit facility had not been extended to the Organization as of June 30, 2022, the terms incorporated into the amended lease agreement describe a repayment schedule that assumes the full \$1.2 million was extended at the inception of the agreement and requires monthly payments of \$13,322, representing repayment of \$1.2 million principal plus interest at 6%, over the ten-year life of the amended lease agreement.
-As the actual liability incurred as of June 30, 2022, is lower than the balance used to calculate the repayment terms, the Organization records interest expense in excess of the stated 6% rate during the year ended June 30, 2022, in order to record the mandated payment amounts.
+Although the full balance of the credit facility had not been extended to the Organization as of June 30, 2023 and 2022, the terms incorporated into the amended lease agreement describe a repayment schedule that assumes the full \$1.2 million was extended at the inception of the agreement and requires monthly payments of \$13,322, representing repayment of \$1.2 million principal plus interest at 6%, over the ten-year life of the amended lease agreement.
+As the actual liability incurred as of June 30, 2023 and 2022, is lower than the balance used to calculate the repayment terms, the Organization records interest expense in excess of the stated 6% rate during the years ended June 30, 2023 and 2022 in order to record the mandated payment amounts.
 No security is explicitly identified in the agreement.

-Future minimum payments under this loan, based on the principal extended as of June 30, 2022, are as follows:
+Future minimum payments under this loan, based on the principal extended as of June 30, 2023, are as follows: